 In order to maintain customer loyalty, it is important to find the optimal balance of protecting the product without being wasteful with materials.
-Using thicker paperboard and reducing quantity of filler paper is a good option.
-Other brands are switching out certain materials for more environmentally-friendly materials, such as post consumer waste paper, recycled content, or material that is FSC (Forest Stewardship Council) certified.
+Using thicker paperboard for rigid set-up boxes and reducing quantity of filler paper is a good option.
+Other brands are switching out certain materials for more environmentally-friendly materials, such as post consumer waste paper, recycled content, or material that is FSC® (Forest Stewardship Council®) certified.

 Challenge 2: Creating a Positive and Memorable Unboxing Experience